7th (gang): History

-In 2019, Lekan "CB" Akinsoji and Nathaniel Lewis, both members of 7th, were sentenced to 23 years in prison and 3 years on extended license alongside Darnell "D Boy" Joseph-Newill and Troy Ifill, members of the Stratford Gang.
+In 2019, Lekan "CB" Akinsoji and Nathaniel Lewis, both members of 7th, were sentenced to 23 years in prison and 3 years on extended licence, alongside Darnell "D Boy" Joseph-Newill and Troy Ifill, members of the Stratford Gang.
 The group were under an alliance known as "Northside Newham"; they were riding out to rivals in the E11 postcode when they were pursued by police.
 Following this pursuit, a gun fight would ensue between police and the Northside Newham members; CB and others were arrested and charged with three counts of attempted murder, possession of a shotgun, possession of a shotgun to endanger life and two counts of possession of a knife.
 They were found guilty of possession of a firearm with intent to endanger life and conspiracy to cause grievous bodily harm with intent.

 Music

 7th has a history of music going back to 2012, when members released a five-minute song titled "Who's that Click?", remixing "Who's that Girl?" by Eve.
-The song was taken down alongside 75 others as a result of Newham hosting the 2012 Summer Olympics; it was reposted in April 2013.
+The song was taken down alongside 75 others as a result of Newham hosting the 2012 Summer Olympics; it was later reposted in April 2013.
 An article in YOUNG noted that the creation of such videos was a noticeable event that would result in the scrutiny of those involved.

-Members of 7th are also involved in the UK drill scene, with rappers including CB (short for Cracky Blackz), Y.cb, and Yb Gaza.
+Members of 7th are also involved in the UK drill scene, with rappers including CB (short for Cracky Blackz), Y.CB, and YB Gaza.
 There are also members of BWC, a set of 7th, that are involved in the UK drill scene as well, including Yanko and Joints.
 Complex mentioned CB as "one of the realest to ever pick up a mic", according to drill scene fans.
 In 2019, a song made by CB was noted by The Times as having mentioned numerous crimes and having been viewed 45,000 times via YouTube; it was taken down from YouTube at the request of the newspaper.
 Another song by 7th, hosted on Tim Westwood's YouTube channel, was taken down in 2018.

 In 2019, Woosh, a rapper affiliated with 7th, released Gang Unit, which included a feature from Loski.
 Later that year, CB released A Driller's Perspective.
 In 2022, he released A Driller's Perspective 2.